Gremious/StS-ArchetypeAPI/README.md

-# StS-Grems-Reliquary
+# StS-ArchetypeAPI

-A mod that adds any nice relic ideas I have to Slay the Spire
+An API for Slay the Spire to add/select/edit card Archetypes for any characters!
+Check the wiki to get started!